 - Find out who’s following you.
 Are they local pet owners, businesses, or rescue groups?
 Or do you need to retarget your messaging to attract the right followers?

 - Generate ideas for blog content.
-How informed are your followers about certain pet care topics?
+How informed are your followers about specific pet care topics?
 Look for opportunities to educate.

 - Create meaningful FAQ content for your website.
 How well do your followers understand your services and recommendations?
-Polls can help you enhance your website content based on what local pet owners are searching for and need to know.
+Polls can help you enhance your website content based on what local pet owners search for and need to know.

 10 Twitter Precautions